Mike Inez: Ozzy Osbourne (1989–1993)

-Alice in Chains (1993–present)
+Alice in Chains (1993–2002)

 By January 1993 Inez had moved on to his next project.
 Alice in Chains bassist Mike Starr had left the group after the release of their album Dirt and Inez replaced him.
 Inez toured throughout 1993 with Alice in Chains on the strength of the Dirt album.
 The group also participated in the 1993 Lollapalooza Tour.
 Alice in Chains' Jar of Flies EP was released in 1994 with Inez on bass.
 Jar of Flies debuted at #1 on album sales charts, the first EP ever to do so.

 Inez recorded with the band for their eponymous 1995 release Alice in Chains, which also debuted at #1.
 In 1996, Alice in Chains recorded their MTV Unplugged special, the first live performance the group had played together in three years.
 After their last live performance on July 3, 1996, Alice in Chains went on hiatus.
 Then in August 1998 Alice in Chains returned to the studio to release the songs "Get Born Again" and "Died".
 In 1999 the band went on hiatus once again, when rumors of vocalist Layne Staley's drug abuse arose.
 Alice in Chains officially disbanded on April 20, 2002, after the news of the death of Staley.